sweirich/challenge/debruijn/debruijn3.md

 We actually need three forms of substitution for this language: types-in-types, types-in-terms, and terms-in-terms.

-The first two are generally straightforward and follow directly from the pattern shown in Part I. In particular, they traverse the argument, use `applyS` for variables, and `lift` when going under a binder.
+The first two are generally straightforward and follow directly from the pattern shown in [Part I](debruijn1.mdf).
+In particular, they traverse the argument, use `applySub` for variables, and `lift` when going under a binder.

 ## Types-in-types

+For substitution into types, we need only create an instance of the `SubstDB` type class for the `Ty` syntax.

 ```haskell
 instance SubstDB Ty where